The world's most adopted AI coding assistant — trusted by 90% of Fortune 100.

 Want us to handle the implementation?

-Our team has deployed GitHub Copilot for dozens of businesses.
-We handle setup, integration, training, and ongoing support.
+Our team handles GitHub Copilot setup, integration, training, and ongoing support.

 Copilot integrates into existing IDEs (VS Code, JetBrains) and is the safer enterprise choice with SOC 2 compliance and IP indemnity.
 Cursor is a purpose-built AI IDE with deeper AI integration and more aggressive code generation.
 PxlPeak often deploys Copilot org-wide and Cursor for power users.